meta-company/makex/documents/source/tasks.md

 task(
     name="example",
     inputs={
+        # a single file:
-        "name1": "path/to/output1",
+        "name1": "path/to/input1",

+        # multiple files:
-        "name2": ["path/to/output2", "path/to/output3", ...],
+        "name2": [
+            "path/to/input2",
+            "path/to/inputs3",
+            ...
+        ],

+        # unnamed files (still accessible by the `_` name)
+        "_": ["path/to/unnamed-input"]
     },
     steps=[
         # self.inputs.name1
         # self.inputs.name2
+        # self.inputs._
         ...
     ]
 )
 ```

+If you wish to leave files unnamed in the input map, use the empty key (`"_"`).

 ## Actions

-A Task may define a list of "Actions" with the `task(steps=[])` argument.
+A Task may define a list of Actions with the `steps` argument to the {py:func}`task` function.
-Actions may be shell scripts, programs/executables and their arguments, or any of the built-in actions.
+Actions may be running an executable with arguments ({py:func}`execute`), shell scripts ({py:func}`shell`), or any of the built-in Actions (e.g. {py:func}`print`).

-The list of things to run is executed in order.
-Any errors during execution will cause Makex to stop.
+Errors during execution of an Action will cause Makex to stop.

-## Outputs
+## Task Outputs

 A Task may define a list of output files.
-If any files are generated as part of running the Task are used, they should be specified.
+If any files are generated as a result of running the Task, they should be specified in this list.
-The output files should be specified with paths relative to the Task's output path.
+Relative paths in this list are interpreted relative to the Task's output folder.

-If a Task has outputs, Makex will use hashes, checksums and caching strategies to see if the Task needs to be run to reproduce the outputs.
+If a Task has output files, Makex will use hashes, checksums and caching strategies to see if the Task needs to be run to reproduce output files.

 A Task with no defined output files will always be run.
 If no output files are defined, Makex will be unable to determine if the Task's outputs are stale;